Scots language: Literature

 In 1955, three Ayrshire men – Sandy MacMillan, an English teacher at Ayr Academy; Thomas Limond, noted town chamberlain of Ayr; and A. L. "Ross" Taylor, rector of Cumnock Academy – collaborated to write Bairnsangs ("Child Songs"), a collection of children's nursery rhymes and poems in Scots.
 The book contains a five-page glossary of contemporary Scots words and their pronunciations.

 Alexander Gray's translations into Scots constitute the greater part of his work, and are the main basis for his reputation.

 In 1983, William Laughton Lorimer's translation of the New Testament from the original Greek was published.

 Scots is sometimes used in contemporary fiction, such as the Edinburgh dialect of Scots in Trainspotting by Irvine Welsh (later made into a motion picture of the same name).

 But'n'Ben A-Go-Go by Matthew Fitt is a cyberpunk novel written entirely in what Wir Ain Leed ("Our Own Language") calls "General Scots".
 Like all cyberpunk work, it contains imaginative neologisms.

-The Rubaiyat of Omar Khayyam has been translated into Scots by Rab Wilson (published in 2004).
+The Rubaiyat of Omar Khayyam was translated into Scots by Rab Wilson and published in 2004.
 Alexander Hutchison has translated the poetry of Catullus into Scots, and in the 1980s, Liz Lochhead produced a Scots translation of Tartuffe by Molière.
 J. K. Annand translated poetry and fiction from German and Medieval Latin into Scots.

 The strip cartoons Oor Wullie and The Broons in the Sunday Post use some Scots.
-In 2018, Harry Potter and the Philosopher's Stane, a Scots translation of the first Harry Potter book, Harry Potter and the Philosopher's Stone, was published by Matthew Fitt.
+In 2013, Susan Rennie translated the first of a series of Tintin adventures into Scots as The Derk Isle, and in 2018, Harry Potter and the Philosopher's Stane, a Scots translation of the first Harry Potter book, Harry Potter and the Philosopher's Stone, was published by Matthew Fitt.

-In 2020, the Scots Wikipedia received attention after a Reddit post criticised it for containing a large number of articles written in very low-quality Scots by a single prolific contributor who was not a native speaker of Scots.